 The second run of the EU Saves Lives roadshow is travelling across European cities until August 2019 to promote the work the EU is doing to respond to natural disasters and emergencies globally.
 What’s interesting about this roadshow is that it utilises VR technology to give event attendees an immersive experience that allows them to understand the importance of humanitarian aid and civil protection.
 Through VR, participants can try piloting a fire-fighting plane or visiting a refugee camp in Bangladesh.
 At this event, VR helps to bring people closer to the cause in ways previously unimaginable.

 In the upcoming years, VR is expected to become more prominent at different types of events, as the potential of the technology is fully realized.
-Download our White Paper to learn more about the potential of VR and how it can be used at events, exhibitions and trade shows.
+Download our White Paper or have a look at our event solutions page to learn more about the potential of VR and how it can be used at events, exhibitions and trade shows.

 If you are interested in using Virtual Reality for your event, please don't hesitate and schedule a free demo call with our experts.